santavalleytea/mousehunt/README.md

-Simple mouse hunt game for the first assignment for my first year CS unit
+Simple text-based mouse hunt game for the first assignment for my first year CS unit

 Written in Python